 Fees Under Pershing Square Capital Management

-Pershing Square Capital bases its management fees that it takes from its funds based on a percentage of assets under management.
+Pershing Square Capital bases the management fees that it takes from its funds based on a percentage of assets under management.
 Generally, the percentage is 1.5% annually for the core funds.
 On top of that, the firm collects a performance-based fee, which generally starts at 20% of the increase in net asset value (after the management fee and other losses have been deducted).
 The firm may negotiate any fees at its discretion and fees may vary by product or service.

 What to Watch Out For

-In its most recent SEC filings, Pershing Square Capital reported that it has two disclosures.
+In its most recent SEC filings, Pershing Square Capital reported that it has a couple of disclosures.
 The most recent one (resolved in January 2017) involved an employee’s $500 personal contribution to a political campaign that was in violation of SEC rules.
 The contribution was returned and the firm, without admitting to the allegations, consented to a cease and desist order and a censure, and paid a $75,000 civil penalty.

 The other disclosure goes back to 2010 when the firm bought a 13.9% stake in a Brazilian shopping mall development company and did not immediately notify the parent company that was preparing for an IPO, which is required by the Brazilian SEC.
 Pershing Square Capital sent a formal letter a little more than a month after its purchase.
 Without admitting to a violation, which the Brazilian SEC never determined, the firm agreed to pay a $49,000 fine.